lisposter/license-gen/README.md

 # Alternative

-you can use the interactive way to choosing a license. just type the `license-gen` and press `Return` key.
+you can use the interactive way to choosing a license. just type the `license` and press `Return` key.

 and then, finish the questions prompted, you will get a license too.